by Chris Wayan, 2005-6

 THE FAR EAST: OHHH AND P'TANG

-Rronk has no far eastern edge--a narrowing corridor of scruffy open woods along the icy Drampe River leads all the way to the Ohhh Forest on the Sea of P'tang--all in all, the wooded strip runs over 5000 km (3000 mi) from east to west, by far the largest on Tharn.
+Rronk has no far eastern edge--a narrowing corridor of scruffy open woods along the icy Drampe River leads all the way to the Ohhh Forest on the Sea of P'tang--all in all, the wooded strip runs over 5000 km (3000 mi) from east to west, the largest in the northern hemisphere.

 The orbital photo to the left was shot from over the North Pole, so east and west are reversed. the Duhor Sea's in the center, Rapass Crater and the Wolak Sea are center-right, the wooded Lower Drampe Valley's center-left, narrow Lake Rrao down in Yoof Trench is top-center, and Dejah Upland's on the horizon--the green and brown basin is the Upper Drampe.